Live concerts, a meteor shower, perfect days for outdoor adventures… August in Catalonia never gets boring!

 ☔️ Rain

-There are, on average, 2 rainy days in August on the coast, centre, and west of Catalonia.
-So the chances of rain ruining your vacation are extremely low!
-Also, those two days will never be days where it rains non-stop.
+On average, August has two rainy days on the coast, centre, and west of Catalonia.
+So, the chances of rain ruining your vacation are extremely low!
+Also, those two days will never be rainy nonstop.

 The average in the mountains is up to 6 days, so rainfall could be on the cards.
-We highly recommend checking the weather forecast, especially if you’re heading to high altitudes, and carrying rain gear during your trip.
+We highly recommend checking the weather forecast and carrying rain gear during your trip, especially if you’re heading to high altitudes.
 This way, you can keep exploring without getting soaked!

 To check the rain in the area you’re travelling, we recommend downloading the app Rain Radar.